 Waitlisting Strategy – Show Your Zing

-It’s that time of year in the MBA admissions calendar – Round 1 & Round 2 is over, interviews are done and decisions have been made.
-And not everyone is happy with these decisions, and if you’re one of them, my condolences.
+It’s that in-between time on the MBA admissions calendar – Rounds 1 and 2 are over, interviews are done, and decisions are made.
+Unfortunately, not everyone is happy with these decisions, and if you’re one of them, my condolences.
 I know that wasn’t the outcome you were hoping for.
 You’re probably feeling pretty vulnerable right now.

 It’s a good idea to consider why you might have landed there.
 Most waitlisted business school applicants engage in a mental conversation about how they are not good enough.
 However, if you’re on the waitlist, you have been deemed qualified.
 Unqualified applicants get a rejection letter.
-The waitlist does not mean, “you better get your $hit together, kid – then maybe we’ll think about letting you in here.”
+The waitlist does not mean, “You better get your $hit together, kid – then maybe we’ll think about letting you in here.”
 But that’s often how it’s interpreted.

 Here’s probably what happened.
-Someone with your profile submitted an application and their qualifications were a smidge higher (incidentally, this is why you need to apply to several schools.)
+Someone with your profile submitted an application and their qualifications were a smidge higher (incidentally, this is why you need to apply to several schools).
 Adcom couldn’t justify giving the seat to you for this reason.
-Some other Taiwanese female enterpreneur or white male banker from Minnesota beat you out.
+Some other Taiwanese female entrepreneur or white male banker from Minnesota beat you out.

-You can pray that they will decline and go to another business school.
-Or, work actively to heighten your personal brand.
+You could pray that that person declines and picks another school.
+Or, you could work actively to heighten your personal brand.
 Write your elevator pitch.
 What makes you irreplaceable?
-Do the deep thinking and soul searching you might have sidestepped before.
-Rather than trying to obtain parity with the class profile – which has never inspired a soul – focus how they NEED you there and why.
-How will the class be enriched by the diversity you will add?
-What unique contribution could you offer their academic community?
+Do the deep thinking and soul searching you might have skimped on before.
+Rather than trying to obtain parity with the class profile – which has never inspired a soul – focus on how they NEED you there and why.
+How will the class be enriched by the diversity you bring?
+What unique contribution will you offer their academic community?

-Of course it’s intimidating that you have to re-audition for the role.
-But you won’t win this by attempting to remedy all your weaknesses.
+It’s intimidating that you are basically re-auditioning for the role.
+But you won’t make the cut by attempting to remedy all your weaknesses.
 Make a clear, compelling value proposition that will capture their attention.
 Focus on your strengths.